The Most Common Dysfunctional Family Characteristics And How To Spot Them

 1. Fear

-Being afraid of family can often lead to dysfunction in the home.
+Being afraid of family or specific family members can often lead to dysfunction in the home.
 Fear may be used to control, manipulate, or avoid conflict.
 It may also be used as a form of punishment or stem from a lack of compassion and empathy extended by family.

 No matter where it comes from, fear can limit how open families are with each other and create distance between loved ones.
 Some research even suggests that fear and control in parent-child relationships can lead to a higher risk of developing mental health disorders like depression later on in life.